How important is each candidate’s health in presidential elections? How do the candidates stack up?

 The 2016 Presidential Campaign is nearing its end; in only two weeks American voters will decide who, most likely Hillary Clinton or Donald Trump, will sit in the Oval Office.
 The US presidency is a hard job, with grueling hours and the need to make critical decisions at any time, day or night.
 Campaigning for president is itself a tough physical endeavor, one that speaks loudly of the health of the candidates.
 This year has been especially bitter, with accusations and recriminations more appropriate to a college dorm than to the highest office in the land.

 The other day I read an article written by a hospice chaplain from South Carolina entitled “What the dying really regret.”
 The author interviewed an elderly woman who was dying of cancer, who said:

 “Doctor, this will be a very long war if for every division I have facing the enemy, I must count on a second division in hospital with malaria and a third division convalescing from this debilitating disease.”
 General Douglas MacArthur to Colonel Paul F. Russell, US Army malaria consultant, May 1943.
-Just like soldiers going… Read More Medical Preparation for Humanitarian Missions